Effective: June 12, 2013

 SJM will use personal information only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the employee or patient enrolled in a clinical trial.
+Where SJM is a data processor for patient or customer data in Merlin.net™ Patient Care Network, SJM will process that data consistent with the direction of the data controller.
 SJM will take reasonable steps to ensure that personal information is relevant to its intended use, accurate, complete, and current.

 Enforcement and Dispute Resolution

 SJM will conduct compliance audits of its relevant privacy practices to verify adherence to this policy.
 Any employee that SJM determines is in violation of this policy will be subject to disciplinary action up to and including termination of employment.
-Complaints or concerns for employee or patient clinical trial data that cannot be resolved internally will be referred to the Data Protection Panel comprised of EU data protection authorities or the Federal Data Protection and Information Commissioner of Switzerland.
-SJM commits to following the determination and advice of these bodies.
+Complaints or concerns for employee, patient clinical trial data, customer or patient data in the Merlin.net™ Patient Care Network that cannot be resolved internally will be referred to the Data Protection Panel comprised of EU or Swiss data protection regulators.
+SJM commits to following the determination and advice of this body.